Bandwidth/bandwidth.github.io/webrtc/guides/quickstart.md

 returns a `token` and some other info to our frontend.

+### A word about "subscriptions"

+In the example above, you may have noticed that we pass in `sessionId` when we add the participant to the session.
+But `sessionId` is already a path param in the REST URL, so what gives?

+By doing that, you're telling Bandwidth WebRTC to _subscribe_ this participant to everyone else in the session, and _subscribe_ everyone in the session to this participant!
+You could also include a list of explicit participants, if you wanted to only subscribe them to one or two other people.

+This gives you lots of flexibility and control over what each participants receives and sends in a session.
+You can [read more about sessions in our API documentation](https://dev.bandwidth.com/webrtc/methods/sessions/about.html).

 ### Connecting the WebRTC browser SDK and publishing media

 Once the frontend has a valid device token, we can use this to connect our WebRTC Browser SDK to the session: